-The Law Reform Commission of Nova Scotia has published a discussion paper on Seniors-only Housing
+The Law Reform Commission of Nova Scotia has released its final report on Seniors-Only Housing

-"This discussion paper considers whether to amend the Nova Scotia Human Rights Act to provide an exemption for seniors-only housing.
+"This report considers whether to amend the Nova Scotia Human Rights Act to provide an exemption for seniors-only housing.
 Under such an exemption, a housing development (nursing home, assisted living facility, mobile home park, public housing, condominium project, subdivision, etc.) which restricted residence to seniors would be immune from a complaint of age discrimination under the Act.
-Such an exemption has been adopted in British Columbia, Saskatchewan and Newfoundland & Labrador.
-In Nova Scotia, a private members bill along similar lines was introduced in 2006, but did not pass.
-The question of whether to introduce such an exemption into the Nova Scotia Act has now been referred to the Commission by the Attorney-General."
+Such an exemption has been adopted in British Columbia, Saskatchewan and Newfoundland & Labrador (...)"

 Labels: elder law, government_Nova_Scotia, human rights, law commissions